Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Proof of Proposition

-\end{theorem} Our proof of Theorem \ref{theo61} draws inspiration from the approach outlined in Zorin-Kranich's note \cite{ZK}.
-In particular, the case $1 \leq \alpha \leq 2$ of Proposition \ref{theo11} follows as an immediate consequence.
-Theorem \ref{theo61} can be viewed as a variable coefficient variant of Theorem 1.6 in \cite{DZ}.
-Specifically, when $\alpha = 1$, Du--Zhang's Theorem 1.6 implies sharp results for Carleson's pointwise convergence for the Schrödinger operator in $\mathbb{R}^{1+1}$.
-Indeed, Theorem 1.6 in \cite{DZ} covers higher dimensions as well.
-We intend to study the higher-dimensional variable coefficient version of Du--Zhang's bounds in a sequel.
+Our proof of \eqref{maines1} follows the approach of Zorin-Kranich \cite{ZK}.
+The estimate \eqref{maines1} can be viewed as a variable-coefficient analogue of Theorem 1.6 in \cite{DZ}.
+In particular, when $\alpha=1$, Du--Zhang’s Theorem 1.6 yields sharp results on Carleson’s pointwise convergence for the Schr\"odinger operator in $\mathbb{R}^{1+1}$.
+Theorem 1.6 in \cite{DZ} also covers higher dimensions.
+We plan to study the corresponding variable-coefficient extensions in a sequel.